 About This Scholarship

 This scholarship is given in honor of Mr. David C. Y. Ho (1936-2017).
 Trained as a social worker, David’s early career led him to counsel high school students at the local NYC public schools.
-He then led one of the first social service agencies in Chinatown (the Chinese Development Council), which aimed to provide services to the recently immigrated Chinese community in Lower Manhattan.
-During its time, the Council organized countless naturalization and professional English workshops, engaged in work placement services, and even created a federal credit union specifically devoted to serving the Chinese American community.
+He then created and led one of the first social service agencies in Chinatown (the Chinese Development Council), which aimed to provide services to the recently immigrated Chinese community in Lower Manhattan.
+He was also an energetic community organizer and eloquent advocate for those unable to do so themselves.
+During its time, the Council organized countless naturalization and professional English workshops, extended work placement services, and even created a federal credit union specifically devoted to serving the local community, providing the fuel for their Chinese American dreams.

 Applicant Criteria